Hepatitis: Definition, Symptoms, Types, Causes, Treatment & more

 What is hepatitis?

-Hepatitis is a medical condition characterized by liver’s inflammation.
+Hepatitis is a medical condition characterised by liver’s inflammation.
 [1] The term “hepatitis” is derived from the Greek word “hepar,” which means liver, and “itis,” which means inflammation.
 [2] So, quite literally, hepatitis means liver inflammation.
 When the liver gets inflamed, it can’t function properly, leading to health issues.

 It’s important to note that non-viral factors, such as heavy alcohol use or exposure to toxins, can also cause hepatitis.
 These types of hepatitis are referred to as “non-viral hepatitis” and can cause similar symptoms to those caused by viral hepatitis.
 [1]